rdpeng/threadpool/README.md

 * are relatively long-running, on the order of hours or days;

+* are being run on a batch/queued system where the availability of processors varies over time;

 * have individual tasks that are heterogeneous in their runtimes.

 ## Installation